nat967/CS2450_Natalia/journal.md

 Date 3/5/2026 - Subject: Pair Programming

 This week we have been working on developing the app.
 We distributed the work for the week and assigned each person a task.
 Since we had to complete the pai programming assignment we actually just worked in pairs for this first part.
 We found it a very useful option to work together.
 I liked how we all had different thought proccesses and how we helped each other.
 We were able to finish at least 2 of the tasks we had planned to do, which was great progress for our app.
 Can't wait to see the rest of our journey!

+Date 3/12/2026 - Subject: Spring Break
+This week was spring break.

+Date 3/20/2026 - Subject: Ethics week

+This week in class we talked about the Trolley Problem and how it connects to ethics in software engineering.
+It was actually pretty interesting because it showed us how making choices in tech can be similar to complicated moral decicions.
+We discussed how developers have to think about things like safety, privacy, and fairness when developing software.
+It made me realize that writing code isn't just about the technical stuff but also making hard choices that can affect people's lives.

+Date 3/26/2026 - Subject: